 As in this news item: Twelve months after the Cyber-Ark "Trust, Security & Passwords" survey they discovered that 33 percent of IT staff used their IT administration rights to snoop around networks to access privileged, corporate information such as HR records, layoff lists, customer databases and M&A plans, a repeat of the survey has discovered that the situation has escalated.

-A paper describing a similar survey of the Hospital in Israel, showed that: 75% of respondents were concerned about inappropriate access to patients clinical records from someone in the organization already with authorized access, to the system.
+A paper describing a similar survey of the Hospital in Israel, showed that: 75% of respondents were concerned about inappropriate access to patient’s clinical records from someone in the organization already with authorized access, to the system.
 Also 55% of respondents were concerned about unauthorized access from persons outside their organization.

 These are obviously not system faults or breaches but never the less it has become part and parcel of the design of EMRs to ensure security is tighter.